vti/text-caml/README.md

 Fernando Oliveira

+Shoichi Kaji (skaji)

 # COPYRIGHT AND LICENSE

-Copyright (C) 2011-2015, Viacheslav Tykhanovskyi
+Copyright (C) 2011-2017, Viacheslav Tykhanovskyi

 This program is free software, you can redistribute it and/or modify it under the terms of the Artistic License version 2.0.